Grenfell, New South Wales: Climate

 Typical of the South West Slopes, Grenfell features a stark difference in temperatures and sky conditions between summer and winter.
 Summers are hot and dry with long sunny periods interspersed with severe thunderstorms, whereas winters are cool and rainy with many overcast days.
 Sleet and rarely snow can fall in the winter months, despite the low altitude.
+There is a slight winter peak in rainfall, more so than at Cowra due to being further west.

 Climate data are sourced from Grenfell (Manganese Rd), at an altitude of 390 m.
-Rainfall records commenced in 1885, but those of temperature not until 1907.
+Rainfall records commenced in 1885, but those of mean temperature not until 1907.
 Extreme temperature records are found only from 1965 onwards.